ataylor89/diary/README.md

 There are so many people who think that money is integrity

 That we need to use the word "intelligence", we need to measure intelligence, for safety reasons

+## Wednesday August 20, 2025

+It's important to add...

+We can really give the word "inteligence" a good definition

+There are many good definitions

+Moral behavior is one definition of intelligence

+Integrity is one definition of intelligence

+Skill is actually not a definition of intelligence

+Intelligence is not the same thing as skill

+There is a whole class of criminals called "highly skilled criminals"

+I am trained to identify a highly skilled criminal

+There is a class of criminals called "surprise harm criminals"

+Donald Trump is a surprise harm criminal

+I have analyzed US presidents

+I really think that Barack Obama, Bill Clinton, and George W. Bush are good people

+It's possible they made mistakes, but it's hard to know if they did, because there is so much misinformation

+The US government has had fake video for a long time, so it's hard to know whether George W. Bush authorized the invasion of Iraq

+So listen

+I really think that Barack Obama, Bill Clinton, and George W. Bush are good people

+I think that Barack Obama, Bill Clinton, and George W. Bush are well-intentioned

+I think that Joe Biden was impersonated for four years

+I think that Joe Biden never took office

+I think that Donald Trump has been the US president for over eight years

+I know for sure that Donald Trump is a dangerous criminal

+I have proof that Donald Trump is a dangerous criminal

+I have formally indicted Donald Trump

+I have charged Donald Trump with this indictment: Donald Trump is a kidnapper, a rapist, a murderer, a torture criminal

+I explained my reasoning in a repository called "analysisoftheworld"

+So I want to make this clear

+There is only one US president I have indicted

+The US president that I indicted is Donald Trump

+I think that every other US president from the 21st century is a good person

+I think that Barack Obama and Hillary Clinton are two of the smartest people to grace the Oval Office

+I'm really impressed with Barack Obama and Hillary Clinton

+I think that Barack Obama's X account is an impersonation attack

+I think that Hillary Clinton's X account is an impersonation attack

+I think that Barack Obama and Hillary Clinton stopped posting on Twitter after Donald Trump became a US president

+When Donald Trump was elected, it was the saddest day in US history

+Democracy is clearly wrong...

+Democracy is not safe for women, and this is one proof that democracy is wrong

+The right leadership model is Qualified Female Leadership

+Qualified Female Leadership is the leader of the Immediate Rescue System

+China and many other countries have Qualified Female Leadership